PSDI-UK/aiida-gromacs/docs/source/tutorials/lysozyme.rst

         verdi plugin list aiida.calculations

     Anything starting with ``gromacs.`` is available in the plugin.
-To use other commands not available in the plugin, you can use the ``genericMD`` CLI, which allows you to track any command you want to keep track of with AiiDA.
+To use other commands not available in the plugin, you can use the ``genericMD`` CLI, which allows you to save any command you want to keep track of with AiiDA.

 Viewing and sharing data